-In poker, it’s a given that you want to be at a table with weak players you can easily beat.
+In poker or in business, it’s a given that you want to be at a table with weak players you can easily beat.
 Right?

-While being the strongest player at the table is a good way to win money, it’s not a good way to improve your game.
+While being the strongest player at the table is a good way to win, it’s not a good way to improve your game.
 To get better at poker, or anything else, you need to surround yourself with more skillful players.
 You’ll learn more losing to good players than winning against bad ones.
-In fact, when you ﬁrst sit down to play, it’s best to just sit there and watch so you get an idea of who the better players are and learn from their strategies.
+In fact, when you ﬁrst sit down at a poker table or a conference table, you’re often better off watching and getting an idea of who the better players are and learning from their strategies.

 To be the best, learn from the best.

-Have you ever known someone who surrounds themselves with the not-so-bright in order to feel more secure and intelligent?
+Have you ever known someone who surrounds themselves with the not-so-bright so they feel more secure and intelligent?
 Those people think being the smartest person in the room maximizes their chances for success, but they’re wrong.
 They have no avenue for learning crucial skills and strategies.
-Yes, it’s great to excel and surpass your colleagues, but if there’s nothing you can learn from those colleagues then you may remain stuck right where you are; stronger than those around you but weaker than the people you’re avoiding.
+Yes, it’s great to excel and surpass your colleagues, but if there’s nothing you can learn from those around you then you remain stuck right where you are; stronger than your circle but weaker than the people you’re avoiding.

-If you find yourself in a poker game where everyone plays better than you do, you may be tempted to get up and leave.
-But if you want to get really good at the game or anything else, the best thing to do is stay and learn, even if that means investing some time and money.
+If you find yourself in a situation where everyone plays better than you do, you may be tempted to get up and leave.
+But stay.
+If you want to get really good at anything and be a better leader or negotiator, the best thing to do is stay and learn, even if that means investing some time and money and a little ego .

-Here are some things to consider if you want to learn the most from your co-workers or fellow players at the poker table or the conference table:
+Here are some things to consider if you want to learn the most from your colleagues or fellow players at the poker table or conference table:

 - Work with people who have the knowledge you need.